Angus Eve

-Angus Eve (born 23 February 1972) is a Trinidadian former professional footballer who was most recently the head coach of the Trinidad and Tobago national team.
+Angus Eve (born 23 February 1972) is a Trinidadian former professional footballer who recently was the head coach of the Montserrat national team.
 With 117 caps he is his country's most capped player of all time.

 Playing career

 Eve played with Joe Public of Trinidad, on loan from Chester City of England.
 Eve is Chester's most capped player, although many of his caps were won while out on loan and he only made 14 Football League appearances for Chester in the 1999–2000 season.
 They were relegated at the end of the season, with Eve missing several games because of international duty.

 Eve made his debut for the Trinidad and Tobago national team in a 4 April 1994 Copa Caribe game against Barbados.
 He went on to become a monumental figure for the national team.
 He earned 117 caps in those years, scoring 34 goals, and helped lead the team in three different rounds of World Cup qualifiers.
 He retired from international football after not being considered for the Trinidad and Tobago squad for the 2006 FIFA World Cup.

 Eve joined San Juan Jabloteh prior to the 2001 Trinidad season as a defender.